 About

 andré carrington is a scholar of race, gender, and genre in Black and American cultural production.
-He is the
+He is Associate Professor of English at the

 Speculative Blackness: The Future of Race in Science Fiction (Minnesota, 2016) interrogates the cultural politics of race in the fantastic genres through studies of science fiction fanzines, comics, film and television, and other speculative fiction texts.
 He is currently at work on a second book-length research project,